 For this study, we included a dataset of the pipelines for wastewater and sewage.
 It should be noted that the sewage system may be a combined stormwater and sewage, or a separate system: these are not differentiated in the dataset (Bergen Kommune 2006).

-The resulting map shows stormwater accumulation, where the darkest blue colour indicates a greater water depth (Figure 3).
+The resulting map shows stormwater accumulation, where the darkest blue colour indicates a greater water depth (Figure 3) (the colour figure can be viewed online).
 The DEM was created from LiDAR data produced from the FKB-Laser (Felles KartdataBase/common map database) dataset consisting of 1 point per m2 (Norwegian Map Authority/Kartverket 2009).
 A detailed description of method, calculations and results from the flood modelling is presented in Boogaard et al. (2017a) and Kluck et al. (2010).
 For a complete comprehension of the urban water balance, hydrological and hydrogeological studies should be included (Wakode et al. 2018).

 Present-day storm surge